Archive for: single colour

 October 27th, 2010, Tomasz Rychlicki

-The Supreme Court in its judgment of 21 October 2010 case file IV CSK 231/10 held that the combination of colors may serve as a trademark but the entrepreneur, who is entitled to the right of protection, cannot prohibit the use of one of such colors that is used by another entrepreneur in its trade mark.
+The Supreme Court in its judgment of 21 October 2010 case file IV CSK 231/10 held that the combination of colors may serve as a trademark.
+However, the entrepreneur entitled to the right of protection cannot prohibit the use of one of such colors that is used by another entrepreneur in its trade mark.
 Judge Wojciech Katner stated that the single color cannot be a trademark.

 R-115856

-The object of protection is in this case a combinations of colors, as referred to in Article 120(2) of the Polish Industrial Property Law.
 The trade mark infringement occurs when the proportions and the use of a given color by another entrepreneur will not allow for distinguishing of trade marks.
 Sending the case back for reconsideration the Court stated that the judgment of the court of the second instance should be clarified so that the dominance of the green color, would not suggest that this was British Petroleum fuel station.
-The court agreed with the defendant that one cannot monopolize the colors, and only some are valuable on the fuels market.
+The Court agreed with the defendant that one cannot monopolize the colors, and only some are valuable on the fuels market.
 The Court held that although different entrepreneurs use the same color to designate their stations, it will not lead to consumers confusion because of the layout, and even a shade of these color.
-See also “Trade mark law, case IV CSK 61/09“.
+The Court noted that a reputable sign serves not only as the carrier of information about the origin of goods (services).
+It also provides some important information that may relate to the quality of goods (services), as well as the reputation of the owner of that trade mark or to its activities.
+Reputed Mark is a sign known, recognizable to a greater extent than usual signs, which does not mean that it must be known widely.
+Such recognition is provided precisely by these values that the character embodies, so for example, prestige, reputation, uniqueness, high quality.
+The reputation is not a simple consequence of the distribution of the mark, but it a notion settled in the minds of buyers (customers) about the qualities of goods (services), the prestige of the trade mark or other values.

 Trade mark law, case IV CSK 61/09

-June 16th, 2009, Magdalena Gad
+June 16th, 2009, Tomasz Rychlicki

 Combination of colors can be a protected trademark in Poland.
 Such a conclusion stems from the Supreme Court’s (SC) judgment of June 3, 2009, case file IV CSK 61/09.
 Pursuant to the SC, a combination of colors can be protected as a trademark, and shall not be deemed an attempt to monopolize the colors themselves.
 The issue arose in connection with the British Petroleum suit against Marian S., a Polish entrepreneur, who used the characteristic green and yellow colors to attract the prospective clientele to his gas stations.
 The efforts of the legitimate holder of the BP trademark, to convince the infringer to substitute the yellow component of his stations’ logo with another color proved unfruitful, and the case ended up in court.
-British Petroleum based its claims primarily on the Polish Act of 30 June 2000 on Industrial Property Law – IPL – (in Polish: ustawa Prawo własności przemysłowej) of 30 June 2000, published in Journal of Laws (Dziennik Ustaw) of 2001 No 49, item 508, consolidated text on 13 June 2003, Journal of Laws (Dziennik Ustaw) No 119, item 1117, with later amendments and the Polish Act of 16 April 1993 on Combating Unfair Competition – CUC – (in Polish: ustawa o zwalczaniu nieuczciwej konkurencji), Journal of Laws (Dziennik Ustaw) No 47, item 211, with later amendments.
+British Petroleum based its claims primarily on the Polish Act of 30 June 2000 on Industrial Property Law – IPL – (in Polish: ustawa Prawo własności przemysłowej) of 30 June 2000, published in Journal of Laws (Dziennik Ustaw) of 2001 No 49, item 508, consolidated text on 13 June 2003, Journal of Laws (Dziennik Ustaw) No 119, item 1117, with subsequent amendments, and the Polish Act of 16 April 1993 on Combating Unfair Competition – CUC – (in Polish: ustawa o zwalczaniu nieuczciwej konkurencji), Journal of Laws (Dziennik Ustaw) No 47, item 211, with subsequent amendments.

 BP owns several Polish trade mark registration for color trade marks.
 For instance R-115842 and R-115843.